-- The degree to which the training program relates to in-demand industry sectors and occupations - Length and cost - Training delivery method including reasonable access for: - > Individuals who are employed - > Individuals with barriers to employment and - ➤ How easily the program is accessed in rural areas - Credentials: - ➤ Is the credential highly valued by employers/industries? - Are they required for specific occupations? - Training program completion rates

-• Participant outcome information including the percentage of participants who entered unsubsidized employment in an occupation directly related to the program of training.
+- The degree in which the training program relates to in-demand industry sectors and occupations - Length and cost - Training delivery method including reasonable access for: - individuals who are employed - individuals with barriers to employment and - how easily accessed the program is in rural areas - Credentials: - > is the credential highly valued by employers/industries? - > are they required for specific occupations? - Training program completion rates - Participant outcome information including the percentage of participants who entered unsubsidized employment in an occupation directly related to the program of training.